SuperM7-com/arkos-docs/docs/advanced-guide/dynamic-rbac-authentication.md

 #### `username: String`

 - Primary login identifier with unique constraint
-- Can be changed to others like email and customized to work in authentication via the `usernameField` option
+- Can be changed to others like email and customized to work in authentication via the `login.allowedUsernames` option

 ```ts
 // src/app.ts